Hong Kong starts standing down riot police as protests fade

-HONG KONG (AFP) - Hong Kong's riot police officers will begin returning to regular law enforcement duties such as crime prevention and traffic control because violent pro-democracy protests have faded, the force said on Thursday (Feb 27).
+HONG KONG • Riot police officers in Hong Kong will begin returning to regular law enforcement duties, such as crime prevention and traffic control, because violent pro-democracy protests have faded, the force said.

 The announcement came a day after the force was given a 25 per cent bump in its annual budget by the city's pro-Beijing leadership, including a doubling of its equipment allowance and plans to add another 2,500 officers.